How to create a slide menu in your iOS or Android app prototypes

 9) Now, let’s add an action that will make the slide panel move from the left to the center of the screen.
 To add this action, right click on the event you’ve just created and select the ‘Add action after selected’ option.
 The action will be an “On tap” + “Move”, selecting the dynamic panel.
 Below, change the Left position to 305px and leave the Top as it is (both should be “Fixed”).
 Add an EaseInOutQuad effect with a duration of 300ms.
 Click OK.

 11) To make the slide panel move back to the left-hand side, add the action after the event: “On tap” + “Hide”.
-The “Hide” interaction will be applied to the Rectangle widget, with a Fade effect with a duration of 100ms.
+The “Hide” event trigger will be applied to the Rectangle widget, with a Fade effect with a duration of 100ms.
 Click OK.

 12) Finally, copy and paste this event to the rest of the ready-made screen’s elements.